 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

 Issue: The Financial Sector Assessment Program (FSAP), jointly established by the International Monetary Fund (IMF) and the World Bank in 1999, is a comprehensive and in-depth analysis of a country's financial regulatory sector.
-The IMF and World Bank launched the FSAP in response to the financial crises of the late 1990s to assess members’ financial systems.
+The IMF and World Bank launched the FSAP in response to the financial crises of the late 1990s to assess members' financial systems.
 Financial systems include virtually all financial institutions, such as banks, asset managers, insurance companies, and the financial markets themselves (e.g., securities and foreign exchange).
 The FSAP also includes an assessment of the payments system and the regulatory, supervisory, and legal framework that underlie the operations of the financial institutions and markets.
 Currently, 29 major jurisdictions are selected by the IMF to undergo an FSAP review every five years.
 The most recent FSAP review of the U.S. financial sector was completed in 2015.
 The previous FSAP review of the U.S. financial sector took place in 2010 and the next review is scheduled for 2020.

 Overview: Supported by experts from a range of national agencies and standard setting bodies, the FSAP has the following aims: (i) to identify the strengths and vulnerabilities of a country's financial system in order to reduce crises; (ii) to determine how key sources of risk are being managed; (iii) to ascertain the financial sector's developmental and technical assistance needs and (iv) to help prioritize policy responses.